Olive Bagshaw 1931-2017

 Olive's home suffered a flood early in 2015 and all the stored works had to be moved.
 Olive said that she had found it fascinating to see works which had been in storage for decades and which she had virtually forgotten about.
 She wrote that there were four distinct phases in her work.
 Towards the end of her life, I had discussions with Olive about the possibility of a retrospective exhibition.
 The failing health of her husband and of Olive herself made this an unachievable objective.
 Olive was in a care home with Greg at Fulwood near Preston and the paintings were in storage.

-The majority of Olive's portraits were commissions.
+Many of Olive's portraits were commissions.
+Nonetheless Olive's appetite for painting was such that she would paint a large number of uncommissioned portraits.
 Many still life, landscape and figure paintings including from the exhibitions were sold throughout her life.

 Sale of Studio Works 2019